-- A. A senior high student must be under the age of 19 before August 1 of each school year. - B. A student may not compete in a sport outside of school at the same time as they are participating in that sport in school. - C. Each school year, all participating students must turn in the following documents prior to receiving any equipment or participating in any practice sessions: - 1.
+- A. A senior high student must be under the age of 19 before August 1 of each school year. - B. Each school year, all participating students must complete the following documents prior to receiving any equipment or participating in any practice sessions: - 1.
 Proof of insurance or a signature accepting responsibility of payment in case of injury. - 2.
 WIAA physical examination card or WIAA alternate year card completed. - 3.
 A statement signed by both student and parents indicating an understanding of the athletic code. - 4.
-Concussion Agreement Form. - D. A student may only be on one eligibility list per season.
+Concussion Agreement Form. - C. A student may only be on one eligibility list per season.